robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-p` - postcode

-Note: In order to use this parser, you must provide a valid postcode and a uprn retrieved from the councils website for your specific address
+Note: In order to use this parser, you must provide a valid postcode and a UPRN retrieved from the council's website for your specific address.

 ---

-### BelfastCityCouncil
+### Belfast City Council
 ```commandline
 python collect_data.py BelfastCityCouncil https://online.belfastcity.gov.uk/find-bin-collection-day/Default.aspx -s -u XXXXXXXX -p "XXXX XXX"
 ```